shivaramanaiyer/shivaramanaiyer.ind.in/content/posts/2012-05-17-krita-start.markdown

   - krita
 ---

 [Krita](http://krita.org/) is a painting and sketching program by KDE.
-It is a part of the [Calligra Suite](http://www.calligra.org/), and offers an end–to–end solution for creating digital painting files from scratch by masters.
+It is part of the [Calligra Suite](http://www.calligra.org/), and offers an end–to–end solution for creating digital painting files from scratch.

 Well my journey with Krita began when I first heard about it from my friends, who had done SoK last year.
-And, I was mesmerized by the sketches of [david revoy](http://www.davidrevoy.com/).
+And, I was mesmerized by the sketches of [David Revoy](http://www.davidrevoy.com/).
 It was then that I wanted to contribute to Krita and help in its being a great digital painting tool, although it still is great!! :)

 ## Google Summer of Code and Krita

-This year for GSoC, I had selected a project in Krita from the [KDE ideas page](http://community.kde.org/GSoC/2012/Ideas), **Perspective Drawing. ** Following are a few details of the same:
+This year for GSoC, I had selected a project in Krita from the [KDE ideas page](http://community.kde.org/GSoC/2012/Ideas), **Perspective Drawing.** Following are a few details of the same:

 ### Brief description: